 - Taking the strain from IT: one of the reasons business users often resort to shadow IT is that they have to wait for too long for IT to deal with their problems as IT can’t keep pace with business demand.
 In this scenario, Power Platform is definitely worth a look.
 IT teams can use low-code effectively for business users to start helping themselves, freeing IT professionals up to deal with more complex enquiries.
 This means that the business can work more efficiently and with more autonomy, are happier, as they don’t have to wait for an over stretched IT team to do it for them.

 - Keeping the core clean and driving down costs: low-code can also have significant cost benefits – ordinarily, changes to ERP and CRM systems should only be made by the solution provider, which can be extremely costly.
 If you use Power Platform for your customisations you can own the changes and avoid changing the system directly.
 This plays to the principle of ‘keeping the core clean’ i.e. avoid customising core systems.

 - An easy lift: another key benefit of Power Platform is that it’s a Microsoft (MS) product, meaning two things.
 One, it’s highly likely highly you already have some sort of licence that allows you to start using some aspect of Power Platform.
 And two, it’s a Microsoft product so will integrate into your MS landscape with relative ease.
 This provides an easier entry point into Power Platform.

 Low-code is the future – by 2025, 70% of new applications will use low-code or no-code, which is up from less than 20% in 2020.
 So the message is, the sooner your organisation adapts to this new developer environment and approach, the better.
 All power to you.

-If you would like to speak to Valcon UK about how Power Platform can help transform your organisation’s approach to technology, please email [email protected] and we’ll be in touch right away.
+Want to learn more?
+If you would like to learn more about how Power Platform can help transform your organisation’s approach to technology, please email [email protected] and we’ll be in touch right away.